asierocana/Microbiota-in-Microgravity-Exploring-Antimicrobial-Resistance-and-Bacterial-Adaptation-in-Space/README.md

 3. Data Processing: Raw sequences are processed using Fastp to remove adapters and filter out low-quality sequences, generating clean sequences ready for the next step.

-4.Reassessment of Quality: FastQC is again employed to evaluate the quality of processed sequences and confirm the effectiveness of the cleaning process.
+4. Reassessment of Quality: FastQC is again employed to evaluate the quality of processed sequences and confirm the effectiveness of the cleaning process.

 5. Downsampling of 10% of Reads: The amount of data is reduced by randomly selecting 10% of the processed reads.